specialized806/microsoft-365-docs/microsoft-365/admin/simplified-signup/user-invite-msa-nodomain-join.md

 However, as part of setting up Microsoft 365 business, you're consenting that your technical admin has access to a limited amount of account information.
 This includes information like your account information, your name, profile picture, email address, and your sign-in details and activity.

-For further information about data privacy, see the [Terms of use](https://ssu.office.com/terms/en-US/smb_eula.txt).

 ### How can I leave this business (and stop using this license)?

 There are a couple of options in this case: